-If a person was working directly with asbestos we have to trace employers’ liability insurance for the time that they worked for the company.
+If a person was working directly with asbestos, we have to trace employers’ liability insurance covering the time that they worked for the company.
 There are a number of searches we can carry out and the majority of the time we are able to find insurance which allows us to pursue successful asbestos claims.

 They have previously made a claim for compensation